| ORGANIZATION: BYLAWS

 Corporation or these bylaws shall require,

+subject to the approval of the Board of Directors.
 The President may call a special meeting of the Board of Directors or the Executive

-The Vice President shall possess all the powers and perform all the duties of the President in the event
+Committee whenever they deems such a meeting necessary.
+Section 5.
+The Vice President The Vice President shall possess all the powers and perform all the duties of the President in the event

 of the absence of the President or of their disability,